Length of stay: 3 days

 We then walked up a hill to the Gloriette, which contains a cafe inside as well as an observation platform on the top.

 Located nearby is the Palm House Gardens & Botanic Garden, which is one of the largest botanical gardens in the world and features many exotic plants.
 This wasn’t included in our Classic Plus ticket, but we purchased a combined ticket to go inside the greenhouse as well as the neighbouring Desert House.
-The greenhouse consisted of three different pavilions which contained different climatic zones: a “cold” house in the northern part of the greenhouse, a temperate zone in the middle, and a tropical zone in the southern part.
+The greenhouse consists of three different pavilions which contained different climatic zones: a “cold” house in the northern part of the greenhouse, a temperate zone in the middle, and a tropical zone in the southern part.

 Afterwards we went to the Desert House, which features a collection of succulents such as jade plants and various different kinds of cactuses.
 It also housed some reptiles and other small animals that reside in an arid climate.